rojan-abolhasani/Endpoint-Monitoring/README.md

 This project is written in go with RESTful API.

-Note : tun the project using `go run main.go`
+Note : run the project using `go run main.go`

 ## Database